Matterral Richardson

-Matterral Richardson (born June 30, 1985) is a former American Football cornerback.
+Matterral Richardson (born June 30, 1985) is an American former football cornerback.
 He was signed by the Washington Redskins as an undrafted free agent in 2008.
-He played college football at Arkansas.
+He played college football for the Arkansas Razorbacks.

 Richardson has also played for the Houston Texans, New York Sentinels, Cleveland Browns and Toronto Argonauts.

 Professional career

 Washington Redskins

 In his first ever preseason game with the Redskins, the Pro Football Hall of Fame Game, Richardson intercepted a ball thrown by Indianapolis Colts quarterback Jared Lorenzen and returned it for a touchdown.

 Houston Texans

 Richardson was signed off the Washington Redskins' practice squad by the Houston Texans on November 26, 2008 after running back Ahman Green was placed on injured reserve.

 New York Sentinels

 In 2009, Richardson signed with the New York Sentinels of the United Football League.
 He was later released by the Sentinels.

 Cleveland Browns

 Shortly after his release from the Sentinels, Richardson returned to the NFL and signed with the Cleveland Browns, remaining with the team for the duration of the 2009 NFL season.
 In 2010, Richardson was released by the team as a final training camp cut.